-Cosmetic medicine encompasses a number of techniques and procedures that are undertaken by qualified staff and surgeons.
+Cosmetic medicine encompasses a number of techniques and procedures that are undertaken by qualified staff and Dermatologists.
 Some of these procedures are briefly explained below.

 Wrinkle treatment – A purified product is injected only in small amounts to the specific target muscle for this treatment.
 This is a non-surgical procedure with no ‘down time’ and minimal discomfort.
 Moreover, the side effects are minimal.
 Read more about our wrinkle treatment procedure.

-Dermal Fillers - During the treatment, injections are administered by a trained dermatologist.
+Dermal Fillers – During the treatment, injections are administered by a trained dermatologist or registered nurse.
 The fillers are injected under your eyes, cheeks or face.
 Because the nature of the treatment is non-surgical, a person can commence daily activities right after the treatment.
 Read about our dermal fillers procedure.